 Just a year later, however, a familiar line-up (Burge, Calder, Duncan and McLeary) convened for the group’s debut album, The Moon, recorded for some bizarre reason at Gisborne’s Capture Studios, and sounding like it.
 While the quality of the writing and playing are fine, the record is hampered by a thin sound that fails to properly separate out the group’s increasingly complicated arrangements, although it does contain the near-classic ballad, ‘Lily And I’.

-The group’s final fling was commissioned by Flying Nun in 1986, although reportedly, the label were disappointed with the result.
+The group’s final fling for many years was commissioned by Flying Nun in 1986, although reportedly, the label were disappointed with the result.
 It’s easy to see why.
 Idiot Sun is a great record, actually, and boasts a big, pungent production by Gordons/ Bailter Space drummer Brent McLachlan.
 But Ross Burge, Wendy Calder and (particularly) sax player Neill Duncan (formerly of the Primitive Art Band) are real musicians’ musicians, and the album, although clearly a singer-songwriter rock hybrid, is at times dazzlingly complex in its constructions – something more akin to jazz than strummy rock-folk.

 McLeary still smarts about the lack of promotion or recognition Idiot Sun was accorded, and he’s understandably wary of record labels, none of which have bothered to reissue anything in the digital era, or even tell him whether the original tapes still exist.